 The last recommendation is to treat the skin gently; if you use products that irritate, avoid them for at least two weeks, and if you are already using tretinoin, stop 2/3 days before the peeling.

-In short, the skin must be without obvious irritation and be well hydrated and exfoliated.
+In short, the skin must be without obvious irritation and be well-hydrated and exfoliated.
 If you have any pimples or blemishes, don’t worry.
-Unless it’s a diffuse infected lesion or cuts.
+Unless it’s a diffuse infected lesion or cut.
 In that case, it is better to wait.

 7| Common Mistakes When Applying The TCA Peel At Home